 - Your documents can be used through OneDrive and/or SharePoint but accessed on your personal device (desktop, phone, tablet) as if the files live on your device hard drive.

-- Your employees can communicate quickly through Skype for Business using instant messaging, audio/video calling and screen sharing.
+- Your employees can communicate quickly through Teams using instant messaging, audio/video calling and screen sharing.
 All meetings can be set through Outlook with the click of a button.

 By harnessing the power of the cloud, you no longer need any other technical resource to manage day to day operations.

-Business case 2: Office 365 is an operational cost
+Business case 2: Office 365 is an operational expense

 On top of the productivity enhancements that Office 365 provides, it also streamlines your accounting.
-Non-cloud business solutions require cap-ex outlays to buy the server, purchase the software, project labor to upgrade the organization, and then manage and maintain over time.
-The capital outlays get repeated after a few years.
+Non-cloud business solutions require capital expenditure outlays to buy the server, purchase the software, project labor to set up and install, and then manage and maintain that server and the software over time.
+Then, you repeat that process with more capital outlays after 3-5 years.
 This doesn’t account for lost productivity with software features that are “locked in time” until the next release is available.

-Office 365 Business charges you a monthly subscription fee to use the software that you used to pay hundreds for.
+Office 365 Business charges you a low monthly subscription fee to use the software that you used to pay hundreds of dollars to use.
 This fee is easily scalable both up and down as the size of your company changes.
-And, when Office 365 updates, you get those updates immediately, without having to run out and buy the latest version or pay for upgrade labor for a new release.
+And when Office 365 is updated with new features or patches, you get those updates immediately, without having to run out and buy the latest version or pay for upgrade labor for a new release.

 Business case 3: Office 365 streamlines your IT operations